-Unless otherwise noted, you may submit up to the first 10 to 15 pages of your manuscript, in standard professional submission format.
+Unless otherwise noted, you may submit the first 10 pages of your manuscript, in standard professional submission format.
 A cover letter must also be included, but does not count as part of your total number of manuscript pages (check reader’s bio for exact number).

 Can I submit pages from the middle of my book?